A common term you may hear in the household employment industry when hiring and employing a nanny is “guaranteed hours.”

 Why do nannies prefer guaranteed hours?

-Your nanny has bills to pay and expenses to account for just like anyone else.
-Knowing what their pay will be each week helps them with their personal budget and finances.
+Your nanny has bills to pay and expenses to account for, just like anyone else.
+Knowing their pay each week helps them with their personal budget and finances.
 With guaranteed hours, you are providing your employee with a consistent income.

 Why should families offer guaranteed hours?